The Kiski School: Curriculum

 Kiski provides a college preparatory curriculum in mathematics, science, world languages, the arts, English language, history, electives, and programs in health and wellness, ethics, and personal development.
 Kiski offers a range of honors, advanced, and independent study courses.
 Kiski's STEAM, the school's ninth-grade science course, focuses on science, technology, engineering, arts, and math.

-Kiski's Leadership and Character Development Program provides experiences that range from Maker workshops to explorations of sustainability and community service work.
+Kiski's Leadership and Character Development Program offers experiences ranging from Maker workshops to explorations of sustainability and community service.

 The school is affiliated with the Cum Laude Society and National Honor Society, which recognize academic achievement.

 Grades

 The school's teachers grade students each quarter.
-The head of school individually meets with students to report their academic progress after each grading period.
-Quarterly grade reports are available to both students and parents online.
+The head of school meets individually with students to report on their academic progress after each grading period.
+Quarterly grade reports are available online to both students and parents.
 Students receive percentage grades for each marking period based on academic performance.
-The school also assigns each student an "effort grade" on a scale of A (outstanding effort) through F (deplorable effort) to grade a given student's efforts within a course, in addition to academic grades.
+The school also assigns each student an "effort grade" on a scale from A (outstanding effort) to F (deplorable effort) to evaluate a student's effort within a course, in addition to academic grades.

 Students who distinguish themselves scholastically through ability and effort may be eligible for special recognition: